 Simply rub or scratch your dog’s ear flap (pinna) between your fingers and, if your dog has scabies, he will almost always by reflex scratch on the same ear!

 Diagnosis and Treatment of Scabies in Dogs

-If you suspect that your dog has scabies, be sure to get him to the vet for a proper diagnosis, which is made by examining skin scrapings under a microscope.
+If you suspect that your dog has scabies, be sure to get him to the vet for a proper diagnosis.
+The vet will make the diagnosis by examining skin scrapings under a microscope.

-Unfortunately, sarcoptic mites are not so easy to be found, causing many dogs with scabies to be misdiagnosed as having atopic dermatitis.
+Unfortunately, it is not easy to find sarcoptic mites.
+Many vets misdiagnose dogs with scabies as having atopic dermatitis.

-If no mites can be found but the symptoms strongly suggest scabies, sometimes a trial treatment of Ivermectin medication is given to the dog.
+If the vet cannot find any mites but the symptoms strongly suggest scabies, sometimes he will give a trial treatment of Ivermectin medication to the dog.
 A positive response to the treatment confirms the diagnosis of scabies.

 In the past, the most common conventional treatment of scabies was the use of dips (such as amitraz and lime-sulfur dips).
 However, scabies mites have developed resistance to quite a few chemical dips.
-In addition, dips can be toxic to humans and probably to dogs.
+In addition, dips can be toxic to humans as well as to dogs.